NBurns90/ASOS-Prep-Cucumber-Project/README.md

 ## What's Being Tested
 ### Outline
-We have proposed that we test 2-3 high risk features on the ASOS website.
-The homepage, login and another feature to be decided depending on time constraints.
+We have proposed that we practice these new skills on the ToolsQA website, similar to what we have done with ruby is class.
+The login feature will be mainly tested.

 ### Schedule
-We will be taking 2 days out of the Abbey Road project to get setup and rolling.
-We are working together on the same project but testing different features.
-This project will be our homework over the next two weeks.
+We will be taking 3 days out of the Abbey Road project to get setup and rolling.
+We are working together on the same repository.
+This project will be a preliminary before starting a bigger project.

 ### Action Plan
 * Learn how to set up a Maven project